Abstract¶

 in 2020 conda-forge/staged-recipes Pull Request 12882: Cudatoolkit, 2020.

-For the first time, this provided users the ability to specify different versions of CUDA libraries and download them in newly created Conda environments.
+For the first time, this provided users the ability to specify different versions of CUDA libraries and download them in newly created conda environments.

 Supporting initial conda-forge CUDA builds required additional components: